hmthanh/blog/_posts/2018-06-24-attention-attention.md

 ![Transformer model]({{ '/assets/images/transformer.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 17.
 The full model architecture of the transformer.
-(Image source: Fig 1 & 2 in [Vaswani, et al., 2017](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).)*
+(Image source: Fig 1 & 2 in [Vaswani, et al., 2017](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).)*{: style="text-align: center;"}

 Try to implement the transformer model is an interesting experience, here is mine: [lilianweng/transformer-tensorflow](https://github.com/lilianweng/transformer-tensorflow).
 Read the comments in the code if you are interested.